DeDreana Freeman: Politics

 In 2016, Freeman was appointed to the State Executive Board of the North Carolina Democratic Party.

-She was elected to represent Ward 1 on the Durham City Council in 2017.
+She was elected to represent Ward 1 on the Durham City Council in 2017, defeating incumbent Cora Cole-McFadden.
 Freeman was reelected in 2021 for a second term, due to expire in 2025.
 She was appointed by the mayor to serve on the Council Subcommittee on Housing, the Workforce Development Board, the Triangle J Council of Governments, the Northeast Central Durham Subcommittee, the Joint City-County Planning Committee, the Joint City-County Committee, the Environmental Affairs Board, the Carolina Theatre Board of Directors, and the Mayor's Committee for Persons with Disabilities.
 Freeman was also appointed by the mayor to serve as an alternate on the Audit Services Oversight Committee, the Durham County Criminal Justice Advisory Committee, and the Gang Reduction Steering Committee.

 When the Durham City Council voted to give themselves a $10,000 pay raise in 2021, Freeman was the only councilmember to vote against the measure.
 In 2022, she was among the councilmembers who voted in favor of a pilot program with the gunshot detection company ShotSpotter.

 On February 6, 2023, Freeman and Durham Mayor Elaine O'Neal voted against the annexation of twenty-four parcels of land in Southeast Durham for a housing development.
 In a 5-2 decision, the council voted to annex Mockingbird Lane and Sherron Road for the construction of up to 545 townhouses.
 In a second vote, Councilwoman Monique Holsey-Hyman joined Freeman and O'Neal in voting against the proposal.

-She lost her bid for re-election to Matt Kopac in November 2025.
+In November 2025, she lost her re-election bid to Matt Kopac.
+Weeks later, Freeman filed to run for the North Carolina Senate against incumbent Sophia Chitlik in the 2026 election.